 Our instrumental music lessons raised pupil self-esteem and aspirations.
 86% of pupil premium children took up the opportunity of learning an instrument (violin, cello, ukulele or keyboard).
-All of these pupils received certificates of achievement and one Year 2 pupil was marked out as showing a particular musical talent - information which was passed on to her new Junior School.
+All of these pupils received certificates of achievement and this information was shared as part of our transition conversations with the Junior School.